 (viii) Human Eye, Defects of vision and their correction.

 - Electrons and Photons

-(ii) Wave particle duality, De Broglie equation, phenomenon of electron diffraction (qualitative only).
+(ii) Wave-particle duality, De Broglie equation, the phenomenon of electron diffraction (qualitative only).

 (ii) Production of X-rays; maximum frequency for a given tube potential.
 Characteristic and continuous X -rays.
 Moseley’s law.

-(i) Atomic masses; Isotopes, Isobars and Isotones; unified atomic mass unit u and its value in MeV; composition and size of nucleus; mass defect and binding energy.
-Energy – mass equivalence.
+(i) Atomic masses; Isotopes, Isobars, and Isotones; unified atomic mass unit u and its value in MeV; composition and size of a nucleus; mass defect and binding energy.
+Energy-mass equivalence.